International Moving Company License #: FMC 022380N

 Step 2: Choosing Your U.S. Destination

-Step 3: Planning Your International Move with SDC
+Step 3: Planning Your Household Shipment

-• Passport and visa
+• Passport and valid U.S. visa or permanent resident documentation

 • CBP Form 3299 (Declaration for Free Entry of Unaccompanied Articles)

-• A packing list, signed and dated
+• A complete packing list, itemized and signed

 Rate this post